 B) no (5 points).

-10. Do you strive to keep your circle of friends the same?
+10. Do you strive to ensure that your circle of friends remains unchanged?

 A) yes (5 points);